-Training for Magee was tough – at least seven two-hour training sessions a week at a significantly higher speed than what Hoots was accustomed to.
-The first months were repetitive: exercise-food-sleep-exercise-food-sleep ... but it led to results.
+Training for Magee was tough—at least seven two-hour training sessions a week at a significantly higher speed than what Hoots was accustomed to.
+The first months were repetitive—exercise-food-sleep-exercise-food-sleep—but it led to results.
 Hoots was finally able to keep up with the teens in the training group.
-The initially reluctant Magee saw his potential and understood that, in spite of everything, Hoots was the right stuff.
+The initially reluctant Magee saw his potential and understood that in spite of everything, Hoots was the right stuff.

-Already after one year of training for Magee, Hoots became the third best Australian in his first major international 10 kilometer open water race.
-At the world championships in Kazan 2015 some years later, he became the best Australian by placing 15th, and his never-ending quest for a ticket to the Olympics was supported by this entire country obsessed with swimming.
+After one year of training for Magee, Hoots became the third-best Australian in his first major international 10 kilometer open water race.
+At the world championships in Kazan in 2015 some years later, he became the best Australian by placing 15th, and his never-ending quest for a ticket to the Olympics was supported by this entire country obsessed with swimming.

-“Hoots” – Ironman and open water swimmer.
+“Hoots”—Ironman and open water swimmer

 Medley

-400 meters medley is said to be the most demanding athletic event there is.
-During a race, the swimmer completes 100 meters of butterfly, backstroke, breaststroke and freestyle.
-The profile of what is required is very detailed, and these days swimmers need to perform at fantasy levels in order to do well internationally.
-Just look at Katinka Hosszu and Michael Phelps, world record holders on this distance, both of whom have stamina, are fast and strong and possess an almost flawless technique.
+The 400m medley is said to be the most demanding athletic event there is.
+During a race, the swimmer completes 100 meters each of butterfly, backstroke, breaststroke and freestyle.
+The profile of requirements is very detailed, and these days swimmers need to perform at fantasy levels in order to do well internationally.
+Just look at Katinka Hosszu and Michael Phelps, world record holders on this distance, both of whom have stamina, are fast and strong, and possess an almost flawless technique.

-The fact that swimmers have different talents with regard to the different swimming styles means that the development of a medley race usually varies more compared to, for instance, a 400 meters freestyle race.
-Some swimmers use up too much energy when doing the demanding butterfly, whereas others are strong breaststroke swimmers who’re able to settle the race on this distance.
-A crucial aspect in this event is planning how to use your energy in the best way possible.
+Swimmers have different talents in the different swimming styles, so the development of a medley race usually varies more compared to a 400m freestyle race.
+Some swimmers use up too much energy when doing the demanding butterfly whereas others are strong breaststroke swimmers who are able to settle the race in that segment.
+It’s crucial in this event to plan how to use your energy in the best way possible.

 The history lesson with a capital H when it comes to planning a medley race has one Swede and two Americans playing the leading roles.
-Despite the fact that Mark Spitz crushed his opponents in the Munich “Swimming Hall,” it was the 400 meters medley race would echo through history.
+Mark Spitz crushed his opponents in the Munich “Swimming Hall,” and it was the 400m medley race that would echo through history.

-Munich, West Germany, 30 August 1972.
+Munich, West Germany, August 30, 1972.
 As in so many races, there was a favorite in the Munich Olympic pool.
-In this race, it was American swimmer Gary Hall who’d broken the 400 meters medley world record with 4:30.81 earlier that summer.
+In this race, it was American swimmer Gary Hall who’d broken the 400m medley world record with 4:30.81 earlier that summer.

-The 200 meters butterfly event had been settled two days before and what Hall wanted to do now, ahead of the 400 meters medley, was to put an end to the dreams of his teammate Mark Spitz to win seven Olympic gold medals at the same Olympics.
+The 200m butterfly event had been settled two days before, and what Hall wanted to do ahead of the 400m medley was to put an end to the Olympic gold medal dreams of his teammate Mark Spitz.

-Spitz and Hall weren’t only competing for the same country, but also for the same university in Indiana being coached by James “Doc” Counsilman.
-In the 200 meters butterfly event, where the mustachioed Spitz had been the favorite, Hall had performed beautifully, beat his personal record with two seconds and won the silver medal behind the outstanding Spitz.
+Spitz and Hall weren’t only competing for the same country, but also for the same university in Indiana, being coached by James “Doc” Counsilman.
+In the 200m butterfly event, where the mustachioed Spitz had been the favorite, Hall had performed beautifully, beaten his personal record by two seconds and won the silver medal behind the outstanding Spitz.